qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

 This represent's a single student's record.
 #### Variables
 - int ID        representing the ID number of the student
-- char[] name       representing the name of the student
+- string name       representing the name of the student
 - int numberOfClasses       representing the number of classes in which the student is currently enrolled.
 Clearly this value should not be negative.
 This cannot be more than 5.
 - int classification        representing the student's classification.
 0=Freshman, 1=Sophomore, 2=Junior, and 3=Senior.
 - int[] courses         representing the current courses in which the student is enrolled.